tommmmudd/ness-tools/README.md

 9. NESS Recipe #1: a simple plucking piece
 10. NESS Recipe #2: a fretless just intonation tuning piece

-- These examples show you how to generate score and instrument files for the NESS physical models, using the nesstools Python module
-- To run the script, open a terminal, locate the script and type "python gtr_example1.py"
+## NESS Guitar instrument tutorials:
+1. coming soon...

+# How to run these files
+- clone this repository
+- Open a terminal and cd to the folder.
+- type "python gtr_score_1_basic_plucks.py" (or whichever file you wish to run)
-- This will create a score file and an instrument file in the "ness_files_to_process" folder
+- This should create both a score file and an instrument file in the "ness_files_to_process" folder
-- Upload these files to https://ness-frontend.eca.ed.ac.uk/ to create audio files
+- Upload these files to the [NESS User Interface](https://ness-frontend.eca.ed.ac.uk/) to create audio files
 - You will need to register for an account:
 - 1) Register for an EASE Friend account with the University of Edinburgh: https://www.ease.ed.ac.uk/friend/
 - 2) Then email the NESS team synthesis@epcc.ed.ac.uk, including your EASE username (usually your email address) in the email.
-You will then be added to the user access list for the NESS web UI
+You will then be added to the user access list for the NESS web UI.

-Example implementation
+# Example implementation

 ```python
 from nesstools import guitar